-EBIT Calculator is a tool which helps you calculate EBIT - one of the most popular and important indicators in business and finance.
+The EBIT Calculator is a tool that helps you calculate EBIT - one of the most popular and vital indicators of success in business and finance.
 What is it?
-Keep reading, you are in good place to learn about it!
+Keep reading.
+You are in the right place to learn about it!

-Below you will find some information about what is EBIT and how to calculate EBIT, and, also, a quick comparison: "EBIT vs EBITDA".
-We do hope that this article will fulfill your expectations and quench you thirst for knowledge.
+Below you will find some information about what EBIT is, how to calculate EBIT and a quick comparison: of "EBIT vs. EBITDA".
+We hope this article will fulfill your expectations and quench your thirst for knowledge.

 What is EBIT?

-EBIT lets you measure the potential of a company so it can be very useful and helpful in some cases: for example, when an investor wants to buy an enterprise out or when we want to compare different companies which operate in different tax systems or have different strategies.
+EBIT lets you measure a company's potential, so it can be very useful and helpful in some cases: for example, when an investor wants to buy an enterprise out or when we want to compare different companies which operate in different tax systems or have different strategies.

 EBIT vs EBITDA

 As we already know what is EBIT, we can smoothly go to a comparison: "EBIT vs EBITDA".
 EBITDA is a very similar rate.
-First of all, let us expand the abbreviation: Earnings Before Interest, Taxes, Depreciation and Amortization.
-As we can see in its full name, it is the same as EBIT, but it includes two additional aspects: depreciation and amortization (DA).
+First of all, let us expand the abbreviation: Earnings Before Interest, Taxes, Depreciation, and Amortization.
+As we can see in its full name, it uses all of the same values as EBIT, but it includes two additional aspects: depreciation and amortization (DA).
 It works similarly - it is also used to compare the profitability of companies only on the grounds of data connected with their basic activity; it also omits the effort of their financial strategy or tax system.
-Actually, EBITDA is very easy to calculate: it is enough to add DA to EBIT.
+Actually, EBITDA is very easy to calculate: you simply need to add DA to EBIT.